-As for the Gatling gun it remained as one of the most important firearms used in the American Civil War.
-It was invented and patented by Doctor Richard Jordan Gatling in 1862 and it was truly ahead of its times.
-It had multiple-barrels revolving around a central axis and an innovative cooling system between shots.
-The accuracy of the gun was one of its main advantages and so was the preventing mechanism against untimely firing of the charge.
-The Gatling gun was not only used by Americans but it managed to capture the interest of the British Army in 1865, when it was presented by Gatling himself.
-If the first models of the Gatling gun contained paper cartridges, the year of 1866 brought technological innovations in the form of metallic cartridges.
+The Gatling gun, however, went on to become one of the most important firearms used in the American Civil War.
+It was invented and patented by Doctor Richard Jordan Gatling in 1862.
+Like the Puckle gun, it was a design that reached far beyond the standard bearers of its time both in terms of its innovation and effectiveness.
+The Gatling gun featured multiple barrels revolving around a central axis and an innovative cooling system between fired shots.
+The accuracy of the gun was one of its primary advantages, as was its ingenious mechanism designed to prevent unintentional firing of the charge.
+The Gatling gun was not only used by Americans but also by the British Army, who were intrigued by its capabilities when it was presented by Gatling himself in 1865.
+The first-model Gatling guns contained paper cartridges, but in 1866, technological advances saw the advent of metallic cartridges.

-The history of American firearms would not be what it is today without the name of John Marlin.
-He is most famous for the forward-looking models that he developed personally: 1891 and 1893.
-Marlin remained in history for having been the inventor of one of the greatest shoulder arms ever manufactured.
-The tradition was carried on and up to this day Marlin’s firearms are still produced.
-They have gained a reputation in the firearm manufacturing history, especially with the recent innovations for bolt-action rim-fire rifles.
+The history of American firearms would not be what it is today without John Marlin.
+He is most widely known for the forward-looking designs he contributed in 1891 and 1893.
+Marlin commands a place in history amongst the great gun inventors because he designed some of the greatest shoulder weapons ever manufactured.
+The tradition carries on, as Marlin Firearms are still produced in great numbers to this day.
+Although their reputation in the gun manufacturing industry is secure, they continue to innovate, as is evidenced in their recent designs for bolt-action, rim-fire rifles.

-Robert Parker Parrott was born in 1804, New Hampshire and was one of the greatest American inventors of military firearms.
-Graduating from the American Military Academy, he occupied a post for the artillery and had a lieutenant rank.
-After resigning from the army, he focused on working for a foundry in New York and started to focus on his passions.
-In 1860, the Parrott rifle came out on the market, being an innovative rifle for its times and one that was manufactured in several sizes.
-Robert Parrott wanted to be sure that his gun is received well; this is why he invented the 300-pounder version, with a projectile that may have entered the Guinness Book, weighing almost 140 kg.
-The Civil War brought in attention the Parrott rifles, being extensively used by both Union and Confederate armies.
-The qualities and the strong determination have made Parrott to continue with his experiments, especially in the field of artillery shells.
-However, the thing he remains famous for is certainly the invention of the Parrott rifle.
+Robert Parker Parrott was born in 1804 in New Hampshire and remains one of the greatest American inventors of military firearms.
+Graduating from the American Military Academy, he occupied a post for the artillery as lieutenant.
+After resigning from the army, he focused on working for a foundry in New York and began to focus on his passions.
+In 1860, the Parrott rifle was introduced to the world- an innovative rifle for its time, once manufactured in several sizes.
+Robert Parrott wanted to ensure that his rifle would be received favorably and this drove his decision, in large part, to also invent the 300-lb model, with a projectile weighing almost 140 kg.
+Parrott rifles were widely employed during the American Civil War, both by the Union and Confederate armies.